Bear joined the Big Pack in the Sky on June 28th, 2022.

 Fortunately for all involved, the four boys were extremely social and comfortable around people.
 Loading them into our rescue van was much easier than usual.
 The boys had never left their enclosures or been on a leash, so they were simply picked up and tossed over their caretaker’s shoulders!
 The owner was very cooperative, although seemed truly devastated by the loss of her animals.

 Bear was very sweet and very loving.
 He trusted people after they proved themselves to be patient and respectful.
 He had a tendency to introduce himself with his tail tucked, even to greet people he felt comfortable with.

 Bear lived with Westeros Pack rescue, Nymeria.
 Despite Nymeria’s over-zealous first introduction, the two spent several, happy months together.
 We helped Nymeria join the Big Pack in the Sky on March 17, 2019, due to cancer in her sinus cavity.
 Bear then lived with another Westeros Pack rescue, Brienne.

 Bear loved giving “hugs” to his caretakers.
 At first we thought it might be for security, but it was soon clear that it was out of affection.
 He loved enrichment walks, and fully exploring and appreciating new things along the way.

-Bear was very nervous when men he doesn’t know walked by his habitat, especially when it was time for breakfast.
+Bear disliked when men he didn’t know walked by his habitat.